Wrongful death lawsuit funding

 Our application process is incredibly easy, and you can get approval within 24 hours, depending on the nature of your case and how fast your attorney responds to our call.

-All you have to do is fill out our short application form online, and we will get every other information from your attorney.
-Our professional team of underwriters will screen your application and give you feedback as soon as we conclude our assessment.
+All you have to do is fill out our short application form online, and we will get all other information from your attorney.
+Our professional underwriters will screen your application and give you feedback as soon as we conclude our assessment.

-At Baker Street Funding, our attorneys understand the hardships families face as a result of the wrongful death of a loved one.
+At Baker Street Funding, our attorneys understand the hardships families face due to the wrongful death of a loved one.

 To learn more about your legal funding options following an unexpected death, contact us today at (888) 711-3599 or fill out our no-obligation application.